School Goal Two

 Over the course of the year, the following will be our direct areas of focus:

-- Conversations between Keating’s literacy team and that of other schools to compare/share strategies and results;
+- Connect Keating’s literacy team with other schools to compare/share strategies and results;

-- Continuing to offer and engage in diversity planning sessions;
+- Continuing to offer and engage teachers in fall and spring classroom diversity planning sessions;

-- Creating a scope and sequence to guide effective teaching at every grade level.
+- Create a scope and sequence to guide effective teaching and align grade levels; and

-Over the 2023-24 year, we will track progress on our initiatives identified in this year’s plan.
-And, specifically:
+In 2025/2026, we will track progress on our initiatives identified in this year’s plan:

-Summary learning, based on evidence gathered over the year, will provide us with key learnings to guide next steps for the 2024-25 school year and beyond.
-More specifically:
+Learning Updates, FSA, the DLA, and Kindergarten literacy screeners, plus observational data will provide us with key learnings to guide next steps for the 2025-2026 school year and beyond.